yan293/UncaliPose/README.md

 # UncalibratedMVMPWithTracking

-This is the official implementation of our paper **"A Multi-Step Clustering Approach For Human Matching Across Multiple Views"**.
+This is the official implementation of our paper **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.

-If our work is useful to your research, please consider citing:
+If our work is helpful to your research, please consider citing:

 ```
   TO COME...